Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Introduction

-Urn models have provided simple and useful models to study different phenomena since the early works \cite{Polya, PolyaEggenberger}.
-The model starts with given quantities of objects of finitely many colors.
-A color is chosen at random, and further objects of each color are added to the urn, where the amount of each color added will depend on the color chosen.
-The additional amount, which will be nonnegative real valued, of each color can be summarized by a square matrix, called the replacement matrix, where the row corresponding to the color chosen will provide the amount to be added.
-The replacement matrices can be random, such that they are ``close'' to an irreducible replacement matrix in an appropriate sense.
-A square matrix $\bds{A}$ with nonnegative entries is called \textit{irreducible} if, for any $i, j$, there exists a positive integer $N\equiv N_{ij}$, such that the $(i,j)$-th entry of $\bds{A}^N$ is positive.
+We also assume that the replacement matrices are ``close'' to an irreducible replacement matrix in an appropriate sense.
+Recall that, a square matrix $\bds{A}$ with nonnegative entries is called \textit{irreducible} if, for any $i, j \in [K]$, there exists a positive integer $N\equiv N_{ij}$, such that the $(i,j)$-th entry of $\bds{A}^N$ is positive.
 By Perron-Frobenius theory, the \textit{dominant eigenvalue} of an irreducible matrix, namely the eigenvalue having the largest real part, is simple and positive and has corresponding left and right eigenvectors with all coordinates strictly positive.